 A marijuana product sold as a capsule, transdermal patch or suppository, may contain more than 100 mg of THC, and no more than 800 mg of THC in an entire package.

 These limits do not apply to sales by licensed medical marijuana providers to medical marijuana cardholders.

-Will medical marijuana and recreational marijuana be available at the same business?
+Are medical marijuana and adult-use marijuana available at the same business?

 Are there adult-use marijuana licenses available for tribes?

 Yes.
 The Department of Revenue may issue a total of eight Combined-Used Licenses – one to each of the federally recognized Native American tribes located in Montana, or to a business entity that is majority-owned by a federally recognized tribe located in Montana.
 Combined Use Licenses consist one of tier one canopy license and one dispensary license that must be located at the same licensed premise.

 Combined Use licensees must operate in a “green county” and within 150 air miles of the exterior boundaries of the reservation, or, for the Little Shell Chippewa tribe, within 150 air miles of the tribal services area.
 For more information on Combined Use Licenses, see 16-12-225, MCA and ARM 42.39.415.